Understanding LoRA Technology for LLM Fine-tuning

 • This allows the forward pass to incorporate the low-rank update without modifying the original weights significantly.

-1. Loss Calculation:
+Loss Calculation: (Training Objective)

 • The training objective remains to minimize a loss function \( \mathcal{L} \):